WordPress/gutenberg/docs/designers-developers/developers/block-api/block-deprecation.md

 - `supports` (Object): The [supports definition](/docs/designers-developers/developers/block-api/block-registration.md) of the deprecated form of the block.
 - `save` (Function): The [save implementation](/docs/designers-developers/developers/block-api/block-edit-save.md) of the deprecated form of the block.
 - `migrate` (Function, Optional): A function which, given the old attributes and inner blocks is expected to return either the new attributes or a tuple array of `[ attributes, innerBlocks ]` compatible with the block.
 As mentioned above, a deprecation's `migrate` will not be run if its `save` function does not return a valid block so you will need to make sure your migrations are available in all the deprecations where they are relevant.
 - `isEligible` (Function, Optional): A function which, given the attributes and inner blocks of the parsed block, returns true if the deprecation can handle the block migration even if the block is valid.
-This function is not called when the block is invalid.
 This is particularly useful in cases where a block is technically valid even once deprecated, and requires updates to its attributes or inner blocks.
+This function is not called when the result of a deprecation's `save` function is invalid.

 It's important to note that `attributes`, `supports`, and `save` are not automatically inherited from the current version, since they can impact parsing and serialization of a block, so they must be defined on the deprecated object in order to be processed during a migration.